- Proper accounting for your real estate business can help boost your bottom line.

 As an investor, it can be difficult to remember that real estate is essentially a business.
 All too often, investors get caught up in the front-end rehabs and wholesales.
 However, tasks can compound rather quickly.
 Between generating leads and trying to get deals closed, following through with day to day operations can get overwhelming.
 Subsequently, there is an entire back-end to the real estate business that needs to be addressed on a consistent basis.
 Having said that, the point of any investing business is to generate income.
 It is how you manage said income that will determine the success of your business.
 Therefore, a strong grasp on the accounting process is absolutely critical to any investor that is serious about increasing their bottom line.
 Real estate accounting should be considered an important part of your business.

 It can be intimidating and quite tiresome to go through every business expense, but necessary nonetheless.
 Take a day whenever you can to go through every single bill and expense you have.
 What you will find is that there are most likely numerous areas that you are overpaying in out of convenience or habit.
 Maybe you have used the same oil company or marketing service for years and never really checked the bill.
 Have the quarterly water or sewer bills at your rental properties increased sharply over the last few years?
 Did the price of the dumpsters you use for your demos go up since you last looked?
 It is not cheap to try to save $50 or $100 here and there.
+Perhaps you can also take a closer look at whether or not all of your business expenses are actually necessary for your business.
+Do you really need those monthly shipments of office amenities, such as for a fancy coffee machine?
+Are you paying for weekly lunches for employees?
 If you do this with three or four expenses over the course of a month, you could be looking at saving thousands a year.

 In addition to business expenses, it is also important to look at your personal spending habits.
 If you are spending money as quickly as you make it, your business will become weaker.
-Personal habits have a tendency to leak into business habits.
+This is especially true for investors with small or independent businesses, where there is no distinct separation between business and personal income.
+Many investors must pour in personal funds out-of-pocket until they have profitable business accounts, and personal spending habits may severely restrict funds that could be used for investment pursuits.
 It is a gratifying feeling to walk away from a closing with a large check, but that doesn’t mean you should treat it like Christmas.
 You need to reign in your spending until your business is strong enough that leads will continue to come in.
 You can certainly treat and reward yourself for your hard work, but do it in moderation.
 Personal spending habits can derail even the most successful business.

 The flip-side of breaking down expenses is trying to find ways to maximize revenue.
 This can mean looking at any rental properties in your portfolio to see if you can increase your rents across the board.
 It can mean looking at realtor commission plans or contractor rates and seeing if they are in line with the work that is being done.
 This doesn’t mean neglecting to pay for good service, but it does mean you can shop around to get the best deal.
 Much like the savings on expenses can add up, so does increasing your revenue.
 Individually it may not amount to much, but in conjunction with every other area it really does make a difference.

 Your bottom line is the most important part of your investing business.
 At a minimum, you should treat it like you would your household budget and have a firm grasp and every expense that goes out and every dollar that comes in.
 There are thousands of dollars that go unaccounted for every year by investors that don’t stay on top of their business.
 Closing deals and getting checks is nice, but if they are going right out the window you are constantly chasing your tail.
+This is why real estate accounting is so important.
+New investors should especially consider hiring an accountant who specializes in the real estate sector.
+Accountants can help structure your spending and expenses in a tax-efficient manner, help you cut down on unnecessary expenses, and help you learn how to use accounting software so that you can easily track income, spending and forecasts.
 It may sound simplistic, but generating more income than expenses is what business is all about.